makersacademy/takeaway-challenge/README.md

 Introduction
 -------
 The Take Away application is part of a weekend challenge at the Makers Academy in London.
-I built my application with and OOP approach and the intent was to extract as many objects that I could identify in to its own ruby classes.
+I built my application with and OOP approach and the intent was to extract as many objects that I could identify.

 The application allows a user to build a take away restaurant and add dishes to its menu and control the incoming orders.